The Ultimate Deep-Dish Apple Pie Dessert

 1.

-Using a food processor, add the flour and salt and pulse for one second.
+In a food processor, add the flour and ½ teaspoon salt.
+Pulse for one second to combine.

 Mark as complete